nepeta70/k8-containerization-demo/README.md

 kubectl create namespace argocd
 ```

-Note that the command `kubectl get namespaces` will now list this new namespace among some default ones.
+This new namespace will be listed in the output of this command `kubectl get namespaces`.

 Next we need to apply the ArgoCD manifests.

 ```bash